-Here in Belgium we call these meat wrapped eggs bird’s nests (vogelnestjes in Flemish and Dutch, nid d’oiseaux in French) and we mostly serve them with creamy mashed potatoes or fries, of course.
+Here in Belgium we call these meat wrapped scotch eggs ‘bird’s nests’.
+They go by the name of ‘vogelnestjes’ in Flemish and Dutch, we call them ‘nid d’oiseaux’ in French.
+And we mostly serve them with creamy mashed potatoes as a side dish.

 We usually let the mince meat coated eggs simmer and stew in a rich and homemade tomato sauce for a couple of hours.
 I don’t think I have to tell you that these scotch eggs are a great comfort food for cold and snowy winter evenings.